Learn something new every day More Info... by email

 The training required to become a process coordinator varies by industry.
 Most employers require some post-secondary training.
 Candidates with a degree or diploma in a technology-related field or in business administration are well-suited for this position.
 Both of these programs focus on developing analytical thinking and problem-solving skills.

 The primary responsibility of process coordinators is to solve problems and improve overall productivity.
 Critical-thinking skills can be very important in removing barriers to productivity and spotting issues with the current process.
-It is not uncommon for a process coordinator to sit and observe a specific process for an extended period of time.
+It is not uncommon for a person with this job to sit and observe a specific process for an extended period of time.
 This gathering of information is essential to identifying the causes of a current problem, as well as potential future issues.

 People who enjoy puzzles and solving problems and who can work at both detailed and summary levels will experience the most success as process coordinators.
 They are expected to be aware of all issues in a process and have a range of options that can be used to solve the problem.
 Anyone who does not enjoy a challenge and does not enjoy analysis is not going to enjoy working in this role.